Qualia Mind Review

 Celastrus paniculatus seed extract (60mg)

 Choline is an essential nutrient, so the USDA requires supplement manufacturers to label how much choline is in every serving.
 According to Qualia Mind’s supplement facts label, there are 110mg of choline in every serving, explicitly from alpha-GPC and citicoline.
 That’s 20% of your required daily intake, which is nothing to sneeze at, but one large egg contains between 140mg and 160mg of choline.
-When it comes to choline intake, you won’t get much more out of Qualia Mind than a healthy meal.
+When it comes to choline intake, you won’t get much more out of Qualia Mind than you would from a healthy meal.

 Huperzine A

-There’s one other ingredient in Qualia Mind that affects acetylcholine: huperzine A. Huperzia serrata, or Chinese club moss, produces one of the most potent compounds in Qualia Mind’s formula.
-Discovered in the 1980s, huperzine A limits the amount of acetylcholinesterase, the enzyme that breaks down acetylcholine, meaning that you’ll get more acetylcholine in your brain for longer.
-It’s potent, and the general consensus among researchers is that it’s fairly safe when used correctly.
-Increased acetylcholine levels have a direct effect on your learning and memory, and studies consistently show that huperzine A has both antiepileptic and neuroprotective effects on top of that.
-It’s also being studied as a potential Alzheimer’s medication.
+There’s one other ingredient in Qualia Mind that affects acetylcholine: huperzine A. Huperzia serrata, or Chinese clubmoss, produces one of the most potent compounds in Qualia Mind’s formula.
+Discovered in the 1980s, huperzine A limits the amount of acetylcholinesterase, the enzyme that breaks down acetylcholine, meaning that you’ll have more acetylcholine in your brain for a longer period.

 However, because nootropic supplements don’t have the same dosage consistency, clinical trials, or oversight as prescription medications, they have a higher potential to be dangerous with ingredients like huperzine A. Having too much acetylcholine accumulate (called cholinergic toxicity) can cause a plethora of unpleasant symptoms, including: